cloudmesh/classes/docs/source/assignments.rst

 Survey 1
 ^^^^^^^^^

-Please fill the `Survey <https://goo.gl/forms/25LQnC5kUOUmM4DV2>`_ to let us help you better with the course
+Please fill out the `Survey <https://goo.gl/forms/25LQnC5kUOUmM4DV2>`_ to let us help you better with the course